Martar189/Lession-Detection-with-YOLO/README.md

 ## DATASET

 When we started this project, we did not have access to real pin site images.
-Therefore we used [ISIC archive](https://isic-archive.com/) images of melanomas (119) and not melanomas (87).
+Therefore we used [ISIC archive](https://isic-archive.com/) images of melanomas (119) and not melanomas (87)

+***Why this dataset?***

+These lesions share similar properties to the images of pin site infections

 ## PROJECT LIFECYCLE